alternativeritam/alternativeritam/README.md

 - 🌱 I’m currently trying out Competitive programming and learning BlockChain technology
 - 💬 Ask me about anything, I am happy to help😃
 - 📫 How to reach me: [Just Click Here!😁](https://www.linkedin.com/in/ritam-basu-004451193/)
-- 🧗 I try to: Explore challenging tasks and find new ways of solving it 👨‍💻
+- 🧗 I try to: Explore challenging tasks and try to find new ways of solving it 👨‍💻